fkaduk/kobodeck/DESIGN.md

 [lead to data loss]: https://github.com/koreader/koreader/issues/8936
 [no sample config file]: https://github.com/koreader/koreader/issues/7576
-[wrote a fullWallabag plugin for koreader]: https://github.com/koreader/koreader/pull/4271
+[wrote a full Wallabag plugin for koreader]: https://github.com/koreader/koreader/pull/4271

 There's also a `readPlatoStatus` function, split into its own `plato.go` source file which should handle plato status changes.
 It